exein-io/pulsar/README.md

   </p>
 </div>

-Pulsar is an event-driven framework for monitoring the activity of Linux devices at runtime, powered by [eBPF](https://ebpf.io/).
+Pulsar is a security tool for monitoring the activity of Linux devices at runtime, powered by [eBPF](https://ebpf.io/).

 The Pulsar core modules use eBPF probes to collect events from the kernel in a safe and efficient way.
 Pulsar events can be categorized in the four main following areas: